Chair in Digital Government: Objectives, sponsors, and advisory board

 - Lead and undertake research based on an annually-updated research programme.

-- Provide leadership and coordination for other academics working at Victoria University and other universities in New Zealand, as well as internationally, in the field of e-Government and related disciplines.
+- Provide leadership and coordination for other academics working at Victoria University and other universities in New Zealand, as well as internationally, in the field of digital government and related disciplines.

-- Act as a first point of contact between external parties and academics working in e-Government and related disciplines at Victoria University and other universities in New Zealand and overseas.
+- Act as a first point of contact between external parties and academics working in digital government and related disciplines at Victoria University and other universities in New Zealand and overseas.

-- Teach/contribute to teaching programmes in the Schools of Government and of Information Management at Victoria University that generate understanding of e-Government.
+- Teach/contribute to teaching programmes in the Schools of Government and of Information Management at Victoria University that generate understanding of digital government.